Caring for a disabled child

 How can I get in touch with other parents with disabled children?

 Talking to other parents who are in the same situation as you can be really helpful, particularly if your child is diagnosed with a rare or serious disorder.
-Contact A Family is a charity providing advice, information and support to the parents of all disabled children, no matter what their health condition.
-Visit their website to get in touch with other families with disabled children, or for advice on starting up your own parents' group.
+You can get advice, information and support from Contact.
+They can put you in touch with other families with disabled children, or support you to start your own parents' group.

 How can I get a break?